mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 .. code-block:: shell

    cmd
-   ping "Ubuntu address"
+   ping "Ubuntu IP address"

 It will return that if the connection is setted correctly :

 :blue:`[TODO: add what is written]JV`

-6.3.6.3 Set the Vicon Bridge to make a wireless connection between Windows and Ubuntu computers.
+6.2.6.3 Set the Vicon Bridge to make a wireless connection between Windows and Ubuntu computers.

 In order to use the Vicon system with ROS enabled robots, the `Vicon bridge <http://wiki.ros.org/vicon_bridge>`__ has to be installed: